 When the Nintendo Switch launched, it represented a sort of “half generation” for gaming consoles, acting as a successor to the Wii U and as a more formidable competitor to the PlayStation 4 and Xbox One.
 However, Sony is now preparing its own next-generation PlayStation, which will offer a substantial increase in power alongside faster loading times and even support for 8K resolution.
 For anyone in the market for a new console, this could make the choice between the two of them a little bit more difficult.
 With the PS5 vs. Nintendo Switch, which console should you pick?
 We’ve outlined the key factors below to help you make a decision.

-Of course, one very important factor to consider is that the PS5 isn’t out yet – in fact, we don’t even know that’s what it will be called.
+Of course, one very important factor to consider is that the PS5 isn’t out yet.
 If you need your system now, get a Nintendo Switch, but otherwise, read on to learn more!

 |Dimensions||–||10 x 4.2 x 0.5 inches|